NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Model

 Our model architecture is illustrated in Figure~\ref{fig:model-architecture}.
 In this model, each output token is predicted independently from other output tokens, and is conditioned only on input sequence and positional information.
 This allows the model to produce output for all positions in parallel.
 In addition, because the output representation is no longer a single token, but scores over the entire vocabulary, we can obtain a representation for scoring any possible query $q$ in a single step of the decoder.

 The \ourapproach{} model is based on the T5 architecture~\cite{t5} and, for the experiments in Section~\ref{sec:results}, we start with pre-trained T5 checkpoints.
 There are several ways to use such a model to predict feature scores. \ourapproach{} uses the T5 vocabulary as its featurization, consisting of 32,000 tokens.
-In order to quickly score all 32,000 tokens, we modify the baseline model in two ways: \begin{enumerate} \item The standard encoder-decoder model proceeds auto-regressively, predicting the next token based on the previous predicted tokens.
+In order to quickly score all 32,000 tokens, we modify the baseline model in two ways: \tk{Livio: you will probably need to rewrite this section.
+It is insufficiently specific right now, I think.} \begin{enumerate}[topsep=1pt, partopsep=0pt, itemsep=1pt, parsep=1pt, leftmargin=15pt] \item The standard encoder-decoder model proceeds auto-regressively, predicting the next token based on the previous predicted tokens.
 Each output token additionally conditions on a relative position embedding based on the current decode position.
 Here, instead there are a fixed number of decode positions which all proceed simultaneously, conditioning only on the input and a fixed position embedding. \item In both the standard T5 model and our adaptation of it, each token position outputs a distribution over the entire output vocabulary.
 Normally, this produces a single sequence of tokens by sampling or taking the maximum probability token at each position.
-Here, we instead pool over all positions, taking the maximum score produced at any position for each token. \end{enumerate} A simpler alternative would be to have the model decode for only a single position and then use the produced distribution as the scores for each token.
+Here, we instead pool over all positions, taking the maximum token score produced at any position. \end{enumerate} A simpler alternative would be to have the model decode for only a single position and then use the produced distribution as the scores for each token.
 However, we found that the model was able to represent a more diverse and better-performing distribution of query tokens when it could distribute their predictions over multiple output positions.